NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 Looking into this folder, you can see a number of index files as well as the input GTF and FASTQ files used.

+**Generally speaking, STAR indices for each version of STAR available on Biowulf are stored in:**

+-   **`/fdb/STAR_indices/[STAR VERSION]`**

+-   **`/fdb/STAR_current`**`→ /fdb/STAR_indices/[current default STAR version]`

+Keep in mind the lack of backwards compatibility between some versions of STAR!

 ## Exercise:

 Note that the most recent Gencode annotations they have are for `release_45`, whereas the up-to-date version we used earlier are from Release 47.

 -   Does it like there is a `STAR 2.7.11b` index available for a recent release on Biowulf somewhere in `/fdb/STAR_indices`?
 You may need to check both in both the Gencode and UCSC subfolders.
 -   If not - look in the `/fdb/STAR_indices/2.7.10b` directory.
 This slightly older version of STAR has more pre-prepared indices.
 If you find a relevant index folder - report the full path to that directory.

 ## Assignment

 Looking at recent publications or talking to your labmates - what is the most recent major genome build for your organism used by your research community?
 For example `GRCh38` for human - sometimes abbreviated to `hg38` by providers such as UCSC.

 1. Create a `reference_genome` subdirectory of your `/Bspc-training/$USER/rnaseq` directory.
 Create a `ref_notes.txt` file in there to answer the next question.
-2. Find a GTF file, either on a consortium webpage or in a Biowulf STAR index directory, that corresponds with your chosen genome version.
+2. Find a **GTF file**, in a Biowulf STAR index directory, that corresponds with your chosen genome version.
 In the text file, make note of the full Biowulf directory paths or `wget` commands you will use to download the GTF and FASTA files.
-3. If necessary - use `wget` to obtain these files in your `reference_genome` directory.
-4. Once those are downloaded (or you have the full paths from Biowulf), modify the genome index script for your use case.
+3. Once you have the full paths from Biowulf, modify the genome index script for your use case.
 You will likely have to modify the paths to the genome files.
-DO NOT ACTUALLY RUN THIS.
-5. Something where they create frequency table of different genome features (gene, exon etc.) like Dr. Dale did last Friday for their own GTFs?
+4. Create a frequency table of different genome features (gene, exon etc.) like Dr. Dale did last Friday for your own GTF.